securedatalinks/slate/source/index.html.md

 `GET /V1/reputations/owner/historical`

-Returns all oracle performance data from given timeframe.
-The oracle must be registered on reputation.link with the account associated with API key.
+Returns all oracle performance data within a specified timeframe.
+The oracle must be registered on reputation.link with an account associated with their respective API key.

-<h3 id="all-historical-data-used-for-computing-reputation-parameters">Parameters</h3>
+<h3 id="all-historical-data-relating-to-an-oracle-parameters">Parameters</h3>

 |Name|In|Type|Required|Description|
 |---|---|---|---|---|